zachetienne/nrpylatex/README.md

   - [Einstein summation convention](https://en.wikipedia.org/wiki/Einstein_notation)
   - Levi-Civita and Christoffel symbols
   - Lie and covariant derivatives
-  - metric inverses and determinants
+  - metric inverse and determinant
-- automatic index raising & lowering
+- automatic index raising and lowering
 - arbitrary coordinate system (default)
 - exception handling and debugging

+## &#167; Installation

+To install **NRPyLaTeX** using [PyPI](https://pypi.org/project/nrpylatex/), run the following command in the terminal

+    $ pip install nrpylatex

-## &#167; Alternate CAS (Computer Algebra System)
+## &#167; Exporting (CAS)

-If you are using Mathematica instead of SymPy,
+If you are using Mathematica instead of SymPy, run the following code to convert your output

     from sympy import mathematica_code